Paid Work & East Coast Experience

 - Most meals and drinks

 East Coast Experience: 35 nights of accommodation are included.
 You’ll be staying in hostels in mixed dorms, sleeping 4 – 12 people.
-2 nights will be spent on sleeper buses, 2 nights camping on Fraser Island and 2 nights on board a maxi yacht.
+2 nights will be spent on sleeper buses, 2 nights camping on K'gari and 2 nights on board a maxi yacht.

 Paid work Australia: 8 nights of accommodation are included.
 You’ll stay in a lively backpacker hostel in the heart of Sydney, in a mixed dorm with 7 – 9 others.
 You’ll also spend a night in an Aussie bush bungalow in Port Stephens.